drunkinlove/basic-Tower-of-Hanoi-solution/README.md

 # basic-Tower-of-Hanoi-solution
 This program solves the Tower of Hanoi problem for any number of disks (although I haven't tested big ones, will probably take some time).
+A picture for better understanding of the outputted peg layout: https://i.imgur.com/WdB0zKd.jpg

 As I've gathered, this specific solution is often used to teach recursion to future programmers.